Robert-Morabito/STOP/README.md

 # 🛑 STOP
 This is the repository for [STOP!
-Benchmarking Large Language Models with Sensitivity Testing on Offensive Progressions](https://arxiv.org/abs/2409.13843), a dataset comprised of 450 offensive progressions designed to target evolving scenarios of bias and quanitfy the threshold of appropriateness.
-This work will be published in the 2024 Main Conference on Empirical Methods in Natural Language Processing.
+Benchmarking Large Language Models with Sensitivity Testing on Offensive Progressions](https://aclanthology.org/2024.emnlp-main.243/), a dataset comprised of 450 offensive progressions designed to target evolving scenarios of bias and quanitfy the threshold of appropriateness.
+This work was published in the **2024 Main Conference on Empirical Methods in Natural Language Processing** and was honoured with the **Social Impact** Award.

 Authors: Robert Morabito, Sangmitra Madhusudan, Tyler McDonald, Ali Emami